If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Any calculator, from the most basic to the most advanced, will enable you to quickly and accurately perform basic arithmetic and, if you know what you’re doing, solve advanced problems.
 But it’s important to choose a calculator that best suits the kinds of problems you want to solve.
-If you’re in business and finance, a financial calculator can be a worthwhile investment.
+If you’re in business and finance, one of the best financial calculators could be a worthwhile investment.

-2. Texas Instruments BA II Plus Professional Financial Calculator
+1. Texas Instruments BA II Plus Financial Calculator

 If Casio can make a wristwatch with a calculator, then you know their financial calculators will be feature-rich for their size.
 This calculator is compact, but it boasts a solar panel, directional arrows and a four-line screen.
 In addition to the built-in functions, this calculator makes it easy to repeat functions you often have to do, thanks to the two shortcut buttons.
 A slide-on case is also included for taking on the go.

 The Sharp EL-738FB 10-Digit Financial Calculator features a 10-digit, two-line display with a handy playback function so you can always go back and see your work.
 It’s capable of computing a range of business and educational functions, including time-value-of-money calculations, interest rate conversions and amortization calculations.
 In addition, the battery-powered device sports a user-friendly layout for faster number entry and also lets you perform two-variable statistics with linear regression.

 6. Casio fx-9750GII Graphing Calculator